geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 wget http://files.titellus.net/gis/ch/hoheitsgebiet.zip
 ```

-Load ZIP files using the API (see api-load-extent-subtemplate.png):
+Load ZIP files using the API (see api-load-extent-subtemplate.png) - can be launched while catalogue is indexing records on first start:

 ```
 export CATALOG=http://localhost:8080/geonetwork